← MRI Terms

 Common Spine MRI Words and What They Usually Mean

-This is the section most people need when they first open their report.
+This is the section most people reach for first.

 Disc Desiccation or Disc Dehydration